castore-dev/castore/README.md

 > // => [pokemonsEventStore, trainersEventStore...]
 > ```
 >
-> - <code>messageQueueAdapter <i>?MessageQueueAdapter</i></code>: See section on [`MessageQueueAdapters`](#--messagequeueadapter)
+> - <code>messageChannelAdapter <i>?MessageChannelAdapter</i></code>: See section on [`MessageQueueAdapters`](#--messagequeueadapter)
 >
 > ```ts
-> const appMessageQueueAdapter = appMessageQueue.messageQueueAdapter;
+> const appMessageQueueAdapter = appMessageQueue.messageChannelAdapter;
 > // => undefined (we did not provide one in this example)
 > ```
 >
-> ☝️ The `messageQueueAdapter` is not read-only so you do not have to provide it right away.
+> ☝️ The `messageChannelAdapter` is not read-only so you do not have to provide it right away.
 >
 > **Async Methods:**
 >
 > The following methods interact with the messaging solution of your application through a `MessageQueueAdapter`.
-They will throw an `UndefinedMessageQueueAdapterError` if you did not provide one.
+They will throw an `UndefinedMessageChannelAdapterError` if you did not provide one.
 >
 > - <code>publishMessage <i>((message: NotificationMessage | StateCarryingMessage) => Promise\<void\>)</i></code>: Publish a `NotificationMessage` (for `NotificationMessageQueues`) or a `StateCarryingMessage` (for `StateCarryingMessageQueues`) to the message queue.
 >